varnerlab/CHEME-4800-5800-Labs-AY-2024/week-7/Lab-7d/README.md

 The `PDF` of the paper is available [here](orth-et-al-2010-reconstruction-and-use-of-microbial-metabolic-networks-the-core-escherichia-coli-metabolic-model-as-an.pdf)

 ## Preqrequisites
 In `L7c`, we built the stoichiometric matrix for a simple chemical reaction network (that implementation can be found [here](https://github.com/varnerlab/CHEME-4800-5800-Examples-AY-2024)).
-However, this implementation failed the `time machine test`.
+However, this implementation failed the `time machine test`:
 * The `time machine test` determines if a code base is well-structured and easy to maintain.
 The test is simple: I take the code base and put it in a time machine, then travel ten years into the future.
 When I arrive, I ask myself if I can understand the code base and make changes to it.
 If the answer is no, the code base fails the `time machine test.`

 ## Task 1: Build a better stoichiometric matrix generation program